Skip to main content

 Config Agents

-Configure which AI coding agents to generate artifacts for:
+Configure which AI coding agents to generate artifacts for via an interactive prompt:

 This presents an interactive prompt where you can select from supported AI coding agents: